 Where to Stay in Tsawwassen

 If you need to stay in Tsawwassen overnight, consider the Coast Tsawwassen Inn at 1665 56th Street.
 It’s affordable, pet-friendly and a saviour if you ever miss the last ferry and have to find a place for the night.

 Tsawwassen Ferry Terminal

 Tsawwassen is the busier and more commonly used of the Lower Mainland’s two BC Ferries‘ terminals linking Metro Vancouver to Vancouver Island.
-It’s slightly more convenient to get to for most people, plus it offers more destinations (including routes to both Victoria and Nanaimo) than Horseshoe Bay (which doesn’t connect so directly with Victoria).
+It’s slightly more convenient to get to for most people, plus it offers more destinations including routes to both Victoria and Nanaimo.
+Horseshoe Bay just connects with Nanaimo, so not directly with Victoria.

-Of the two ferry terminals, the one in Tsawwassen is the more developed, having a pleasant shopping area with a small selection of boutique stores and food court-style restaurants.
-The advantage with Horseshoe Bay though is the fact that the ferry terminal there is right beside the village, which makes it much more picturesque if you have time to leave the terminal and go for a stroll.
+Of the two ferry terminals, the one in Tsawwassen is the more developed.
+The terminal has a pleasant shopping area with a small selection of boutique stores and food court-style restaurants.
+The advantage with Horseshoe Bay though is the fact that the ferry terminal there is right beside the village.
+This makes it much more picturesque if you have time to leave the terminal and go for a stroll.

 Click BC Ferries for information about ferry service to and from Vancouver Island and other Gulf Islands.